cf73/humanity/content/collections/commencement_speeches/william-h-gass.md

         marks:
           -
             type: italic
-        text: 'William Howard Gass (born 1924) is an American novelist, short story writer, essayist, critic, and former philosophy professor at Washington University.
+        text: 'William Howard Gass (1924  -  2017) was an American novelist, short story writer, essayist, critic, and former philosophy professor at Washington University.
 A consummate author, Dr Gass called his fiction works “experimental constructions”.
-A revised version of this speech was included in the book of essays entitled “Habitations of the Word”, which won the National Book Critics Circle Award in 1985.'
+A revised version of this speech was included in the book of essays entitled “'
+      -
+        type: text
+        text: 'Habitations of the Word'
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: '”, which won the National Book Critics Circle Award in 1985.'
   -
     type: paragraph
 transcript: